GovernmentPlates/indico-presentations/PITCHME.md

 - (It' been really great to see the growth of Indico and the community that formed around it)
 - And we are especially thankful to all the people that contributed in some shape or form/ -->

 ---

+# Get involved!

+`
+TODO: Add a slide with links to GitHub, Transifex, etc. and explain how they can get involved.
+`

+---